open-mmlab/mmdetection3d/docs/model_zoo.md

 ## Mirror sites

-We use AWS as the main site to host our model zoo, and maintain a mirror on aliyun.
+We use aliyun as the main site to host our model zoo, and maintain a mirror on AWS.
-You can replace `https://s3.ap-northeast-2.amazonaws.com/open-mmlab` with `https://open-mmlab.oss-cn-beijing.aliyuncs.com` in model urls.
+You can replace `https://openmmlab.oss-accelerate.aliyuncs.com/` with `https://s3.ap-northeast-2.amazonaws.com/open-mmlab` in model urls.

 ## Common settings